Drax (Marvel Cinematic Universe): Characterization

 In Guardians of the Galaxy, Drax is characterized as a warrior who seeks to avenge his family's death at the hands of Ronan.
 On relating to the character, Bautista said, "I can just relate to Drax so much it's not even funny.
 Just the simple things that we have in common.
 Simple things like the tattoos, the tragedy—because, you know, I had a bit of tragedy in my life, as well.
 So it's really easy for me to pull from that."
 Bautista also said that there was "a lot of comic relief to Drax", but the character was not aware of it.
 Bautista stated that he did not do much preparation for the role, because "Luckily, for me, I'm a lifelong athlete and I adapted real quick".

 In preparing for Guardians of the Galaxy Vol. 2, Bautista waited for the final version of the script so as to not take "away from the magic", which he felt had happened when he read early drafts of the first film.
 He added that "I wasn't crazy about my part [in Vol. 2, initially].
 It went a different direction than what I thought they were going to go with Drax," noting he did not "think Drax was that significant in the film".
 The part "clicked" for Bautista after the table read with the other cast.
 Bautista called Drax "more funny, driven" than in the first film, and having "a sense of innocence and heartbreak about him", despite "most people's first perception of Drax [that] he's just a big, muscly brute".

 Drax appears in "What If...
 T'Challa Became a Star-Lord?", an episode of What If...?, although voiced by Fred Tatasciore instead of Bautista.
 Bautista claimed he had not been asked to voice Drax in the series, although Marvel Studios vice-president Brad Winderbaum doubted this.

 Powers and abilities

 Drax has superhuman strength and durability, and exceptional fighting skills.
-In Guardians of the Galaxy Volume Two, he is dragged behind a flying spaceship as it crashes in a forest, and shows no sign of injury despite being smashed into multiple trees.
+In Guardians of the Galaxy Vol. 2, he is dragged behind a flying spaceship as it crashes in a forest, and shows no sign of injury despite being smashed into multiple trees.
 In The Guardians of the Galaxy Holiday Special, he is repeatedly shot by a police officer with a handgun, which only tickles him.
 Afterwards, he easily flips a police car in the air and onto its back.
 Drax typically fights with a pair of long curved knives.